Expertise in End of Life Care,

 What We Do

-Gentle Dusk works with individuals, the NHS, and private and voluntary sectors across the UK.
+Gentle Dusk works with individuals, the NHS, private and voluntary sectors across the UK and Europe.

-We offer a range of training courses for health and social care professionals, and for the general public to gain skills and confidence initiating difficult conversations.
-We also explore the practicalities of end of life care planning.
+We offer a range of training courses for health and social care professionals, and for the general public to gain skills and confidence initiating difficult conversations around death, dying and bereavement.

 Our bespoke workshops can help institutions strengthen the resources and support they offer to their staff, clients and wider networks.

-Gentle Dusk also hosts regular events, including Death Cafés.
+Gentle Dusk also hosts regular events, including retreats, bereavement walks and get togethers, Death Cafés and much more.
 Open conversation about death, dying and bereavement, with some tea and cake, can help us all to think about the kind of life we want – as well as our end of life wishes.

 Our Team

-We are a small team of paid staff and volunteers, with a range of experiences from service improvement through to training, counselling, project management and communications.
-We share a commitment to improving the resources, training and support available in the UK for issues relating to death, dying and end of life care.
+We are team of specialist staff with a range of experiences from service improvement through to training, counselling, project management and communications.
+We share a commitment to improving the resources, training and support available in the UK and Europe for issues relating to end of life care, bereavement and wellbeing.

 Sarah Kessler